I'm not sure how to start an entry like this. I'm not sure how to write an entry like this... But I want to try.

 A book recommendation he had given me earlier in the year, David and Leigh Eddings’ Belgariad series, still sits at the very top of my Amazon book wishlist.

-My ex's family is filled with a ton of amazing, loving, exceptional individuals, and Frank had always been a prime example of that.
+My ex's family is filled with a ton of amazing, loving, exceptional individuals, and Frank had always been a shining example of that.

 He was a Soldier, Science Fiction and Fantasy fan, and a ton of other things that made me feel like I had really lucked out in the Father-in-Law department.